Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Abstract

 \section{Abstract}

-Modern RISC vector processors rely on the synergy of multi-lane parallelism and chaining to achieve high sustained throughput, yet their achieved performance often falls substantially short of the theoretical performance bound due to microarchitectural inefficiencies.
-In this work, we take the open-source RVV processor Ara as the target platform and analyze the sources of its sustained-throughput loss and optimize the design accordingly.
-We first establish an \emph{ideal multi-lane chaining} execution model as a microarchitectural reference for the ideal steady-state progression of the vector backend.
-Based on this model, we attribute Ara's key bottlenecks to inefficiencies along three critical execution paths: memory-side inefficiencies in data supply and transaction issuance, control-side inefficiencies caused by conservative dependence management and issue control, and operand-delivery inefficiencies caused by access conflicts and result-propagation overhead.
-To address these bottlenecks, we propose a coordinated set of microarchitectural optimizations.
+Modern RISC vector processors rely on multi-lane parallelism and chaining to achieve high sustained throughput, yet practical execution often deviates from the ideal reference due to microarchitectural inefficiencies.
+This work targets the open-source RVV processor Ara and analyzes its sustained-throughput loss under a fixed hardware configuration.
+We first establish an ideal multi-lane chaining model that decomposes ideal execution into prologue startup, steady-state progression, and tail drain, and uses this reference to characterize real-execution deviations.
+Based on this model, we attribute Ara's bottlenecks to three critical paths: memory-side data supply and transaction progression, dependence-and-issue control, and operand delivery and result propagation.
+To address these bottlenecks, we propose coordinated optimizations, including a descriptor-driven memory front end with next-VL prefetch, early read-dependence release with dynamic local issue control, and multi-source forwarding with dual-source operand queues.
 Experimental results show that, without increasing raw memory bandwidth or changing the main processor configuration, Ara-Opt achieves a geometric-mean speedup of $1.33\times$ over baseline Ara.
 Under roofline-based normalization, the geometric-mean gap-closed ratio reaches 12.2\%.
 In particular, scal, axpy, ger, and gemm achieve speedups of approximately $2.41\times$, $1.60\times$, $1.52\times$, and $1.42\times$, with corresponding gap-closed ratios of 93.7\%, 88.9\%, 78.3\%, and 59.3\%, respectively.
-These results show that the proposed method can effectively recover sustained-throughput capability lost to microarchitectural inefficiencies in Ara under essentially unchanged hardware resource constraints, and move the implementation points of regular streaming and high-throughput workloads significantly closer to the theoretical performance bound.
+These results show that the proposed optimizations recover lost sustained throughput under essentially unchanged hardware resources and move regular streaming and high-throughput workloads closer to the roofline-based performance bound.